Part 3: Millennium Galaxy Race

 A male voice echoed from across the room, “Welcome.”

-Everyone bowed their heads out of respect.
+Everyone lowered their heads and I followed suit.
 It’s not every day you meet a thousand year old man who ruled the entire galaxy.

 He walked up to us.
 “There’s no need for that.”